ideapark/cafe/README.md

 }
 ```

-- Update `coffee.json`
+- Update `cafe.json`

 1. replace `urls` array with your service urls at the remote network.
-2. instruct `coffee` how to reach your remote network hop by
+2. instruct `cafe` how to reach your remote network hop by
    hop. (`user`, `pass`, `key` are kept secure by reading from env or
    file, optional)
 3. `wild` suffix can be changed to any public wild dns that resovles